bbertka/PCF-demo/README.md

-PCF Demo
+PCF Demo - Spring Boot Microservices
 =========

-This is the refactoring for the PCF-Demo app built with two different micro-services:
+This is the Spring Boot refactoring for the PCF-Demo app built with two different micro-services:

-- The producer (generating orders) - written in Groovy with SpringBoot
+- The producer (generating orders)
-- The map (consuming orders and presenting on the heat map) - written in Java with Spring Web MVC.
+- The map (consuming orders and presenting on the heat map)

 The apps/micro-services are connected through a RabbitMQ instance of any name and all the information exchanged is JSON based.
 The map will be active as the PCF-demo-producer micro-service is started.
 To freeze the map, just stop the service.